thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 We handled `Once` and `Dead` in `simplify_var`.
 If we somehow see them in `should_inline`, we have a logic error.
 Call somebody to fix the compiler.

-`OnceInFun` is where we actually start deciding if we should inline:
+`OnceInFun` is where we actually start making decisions:

 ```rs
 Occurrence::OnceInFun =>